peijunz/cache-server/Readme.md

 	requested of  https://s3.amazonaws.com/content.udacity-data.com as part of
 	your tests.

-Once you have completed your programs inside the echo directory, you can submit it with the command
+Once you have completed your programs inside the p3 directory, you can submit it with the command
 ```
 python submit.py proxy_cache
 ```

+##README File
+Do not forget to include your student-readme file.
+It will be automatically uploaded with your submission when you submit either project but must be named **student-readme**

 ##Extra Credit
 Integrate the code you wrote from the first two parts into your source code